AnielskieOczko/python_scraper/README.md

             charset (str): charset if website does not include one in headers proxy (str): proxy url, ex 'http://IP' (default: None) num_retries (int): number of retries if a 5xx error is seen (default: 2)
-  - get_robots_parser: get robots.txt of webpage
+  - robots_parser: get robots.txt of webpage
-  - get_links: pull all lings from web_site
+  - link_finder: pull all lings from web_site
-  - link_crawler: Crawl from the given start URL following links matched by link_regex.
+  - link_checker: Crawl from the given start URL following links matched by link_regex.
         In the current
         implementation, we do not actually scrapy any information.
         args: